 All members undertake on joining the Association to observe the following Association Code, which incorporates inter alia the ‘Camping and Caravan Code’ and the ‘Country Code’, when using Association Caravan and Camping sites (‘Sites’).

-(a) Only caravans towed by members’ cars and camping equipment for use of Association members will be allowed on sites.
+(a) Only caravans towed by members’ cars and camping equipment for use of Association members will be allowed on site.

 (b) Weekend rallies start at 5pm on the Friday unless arranged otherwise by the host club.
 This is for compliance with the BL Exemption Certificate and insurance conditions.